hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 The map is a complex representation of these values with data going as far down as needed to represent any state values such as maps, lists, and sets.

-Note that currently, computed values are represented by the placeholder value `74D93920-ED26-11E3-AC10-0800200C9A66`.
+Note that some values will not be available in the `applied` state because they cannot be known until the plan is actually applied.
+These values are represented by a placeholder (the UUID value `74D93920-ED26-11E3-AC10-0800200C9A66`).
 This is not a stable API and should not be relied on.
 Instead, use the [`computed`](#value-computed) key within the [diff namespace](#namespace-resource-diff) to determine if a value is known or not.

 As an example, given the following resource: